CSCfi/csc-user-guide/docs/cloud/rahti/usage/cli.md

 |`rc`|`ReplicationController`|
 |`pvc`|`PersistentVolumeClaim`|

-## More documentation
+## Further documentation

-See the official documentation for more information on using the command line
+See the official documentation for more information about using the command line
 interface:

 * [OpenShift documentation: CLI reference](https://docs.okd.io/latest/cli_reference/index.html)